tonikerttula/APE/installs/Kali.md

 # Installing Kali Linux 2021.3 in VirtualBox 6.1.28 for Windows 10

+Kali Linux is a Linux distribution made specifically for penetration testing.
+It comes with many tools pre-installed and is the preferred tool to do your attacking, at least for me!

 This guide is for Windows 10 users.

 Start by downloading VirtualBox, if you haven't yet.
 I downloaded Version 6.1.28 from [here](https://www.virtualbox.org/wiki/Downloads).